T

 activity

 Montreal's premier performing arts complex, home to several concert halls and theaters.
-Even if not attending a show, the architectural complex is worth exploring.
+Admire its modern architecture.

 ~120 min